Niklan/Glisseo/STARTER/fonts/README.md

 Folder for custom fonts.

-If you search FontAwesome font icons, he is in component folder.
+If you search FontAwesome font icons, he is in vendor folder.